IHTSDO/snomed-publish/closure/README.md

 Example usage (Java 7):

     try(FileWriter fw = new FileWriter(outputFile); BufferedWriter bw = new BufferedWriter(fw)){
-        new TransitiveClosureAlgorithm().runAlgorithm(concepts, SerialiserFactory.getSerialiser(Form.CHILD_PARENT, bw, em);
+        new TransitiveClosureAlgorithm().runAlgorithm(concepts, SerialiserFactory.getSerialiser(Form.CHILD_PARENT, bw);
     }

-Please note that this implementation relies on a JPA 2 [EntityManager](http://docs.oracle.com/javaee/6/api/javax/persistence/EntityManager.html), in order to improve performance.

-The rules for the transformation taking place can be found in [this PDF document](https://github.com/sparkling/snomed-publish/blob/master/doc/doc1_CanonicalTableGuide_Current-en-US_INT_20130131.pdf?raw=true) [PDF], with an updated section to be found on [this wiki](https://sites.google.com/a/ihtsdo.org/snomed-publish/canonical/algorithm).
+Details for the transitive closure algorithm can be found on the [snomed wiki](https://sites.google.com/a/ihtsdo.org/snomed-publish/algorithm/transitive-closure)

 You will need to have the Java 7 JDK and Maven 3 to build the distribution jar file, and Java 7 JRE in order to run it.